-The carrying amount of the investment as at 31 December 2019 was HK\$369,000 (2018: HK\$nil).
+The carrying amount of the investment in financial assets at FVTOCI as at 31 December 2020 was HK\$214,000 (2019: HK\$369,000).

 5. FINANCIAL RISK MANAGEMENT

 The Group's activities expose it to a variety of financial risks: foreign currency risk, interest rate risk, credit risk and liquidity risk.
 The Group's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Group's financial performance.